dmhernandez2525/DRY_Dry/src/docs/contributing/storybook.md

 ## Directory

-All of DRY's stories are located under the custum components directory `src/componets/FormHelpers/Checkbox/`:
+All of DRY's stories are located under the custom components directory `src/components/FormHelpers/Checkbox/`:

 ```
 DRY-react/